sandeepkumardev-zz/JavaScript-Questions/README.md

 When fn() is called inside method, which was passed the function as a parameter at the global level, this.length will have access to var length = 10 (declared globally) not length = 5 as defined in Object obj.

-Now, we know that we can access any number of arguments in a JavaScript function using the arguments`[]` array.
+Now, we know that we can access any number of arguments in a JavaScript function using the arguments[] array.

-Hence arguments`[0]()` is nothing but calling fn().
+Hence `arguments[0]()` is nothing but calling fn().
 Inside fn now, the scope of this function becomes the arguments array, and logging the length of arguments[] will return 2.

 </p>